britive/terraform-provider-britive/docs/resources/tag_member.md

 ## Argument Reference

-The following argument is supported:
+The following arguments are supported:

 * `tag_id` - (Required): The identifier of the tag.